Joseph-Mutua/browser_based_cli/README.md

 4. Launches and runs a Code Editor directlly in the browser (Same editor to VS Code's)
 5. Leverages Web Assembly to run a code bundler directly in the Browser

+## How it Works
+1. User runs the command `cli serve` on the command line
+2. This starts up a server on `localhost:4005`
+3. User can now navigate onto that url and write code into an editor
+4. Code will be bundled in the browser
+5. Code will then be executed in an iframe

 ## App Structure
 ![App Structure](./public/images/AppStructure.png)